 Hebrews 10:32-39

 “Remember the days following your conversion and how you successfully endured a hard and painful struggle.
 Sometimes you were made a public spectacle, as taunts and injuries were heaped upon you.
-At other times, you shared the sufferings of those who were treated the same way.
-You suffered with the prisoners and cheerfully accepted the confiscation of your property, confident you have greater and more permanent possessions in heaven.
+At other times, you shared the injustices of those who were treated the same way.
+You suffered with the other prisoners and cheerfully accepted the confiscation of your property, confident you have greater and more permanent possessions in heaven.
 Therefore, you must never abandon your courage, for it carries with it a rich reward in the world to come.
-You still have need of patient endurance, so that when you have carried out God’s will you may appropriate His promises.
+You also have need of patient endurance, so that when you have carried out God’s will you may appropriate His promises.
 It may be but a short time before He comes, for He will not delay His arrival.
 Those He accepts as righteous will live by faith, but if any shrink back, God will not be pleased with him.
 But we do not cower and perish, but maintain our faith and thereby assure the salvation of our souls.” (paraphrased)

 v.
 32